ayannasoleil/Movie-App-2/README.md

 ## Overview:

-This is a React single page application with components, props, client-side routing, data from the OMDb API and the use of state management.
+This is a React single page application with components, props, client-side routing, data from the TMDb API and the use of state management.

 ## Description:

 * This single page application was built to display the working knowledge of React/JSX.
-The Movie Finder app includes an external API from OMDb as well.
+The Movie Finder app includes an external API from TMDb as well.

-* Upon entering the app, the user is met with a Home, Favorites, Viewed and Search page.
+* Upon entering the app, the user is met with an About, Favorites, Home and Search page.
 The user can begin by searching for a movie of their choice.

-* Once that movie generates, the user then can add the movie to their favorites list.
-The user has the option to add the movie to their viewed list or delete the movie from the list altogether.
+* Once that movie generates, the user can then add the movie to their favorites list.
+The movie can be removed as desires as well.

-* The user also has the option to remove the movie from the viewed list as well.

 ## Features: